-158 159 D) Bike/Pedestrian Counts: EcoCounter Grant
+D) Bike/Pedestrian Counts: EcoCounter Grant

 Mr. Schoefmann stated that Mr. Davern emailed him an update yesterday.
 He continued that the EcoCounters were received and Mr. Davern installed them with the help of some EcoCounter techs.
 He gave him (Mr. Schoefmann) access.
 Other BPPAC members could access this livestream data if they want to, or he (Mr. Schoefmann) can email the BPPAC a weekly report.
 They have the EcoCounters through approximately October.
-They are already deployed and counting at Drummer/Green Acres Roads access/trailhead and Timberlane Drive gate

-- 166 access/trailhead at Old Gilsum Road. - 167
+They are already deployed and counting at Drummer/Green Acres Roads access/trailhead and Timberlane Drive gate access/trailhead at Old Gilsum Road.

-168 Vice Chair Bryenton stated that he saw an SWRPC counter up on the rail trail by Hurricane Rd.

-169 He also asked Mr. Horner if SWRPC can tabulate that data in a digestible way, because it would be interesting to have that as a baseline to compare the EcoCounter data with.
+Vice Chair Bryenton stated that he saw an SWRPC counter up on the rail trail by Hurricane Rd.
+He also asked Mr. Horner if SWRPC can tabulate that data in a digestible way, because it would be interesting to have that as a baseline to compare the EcoCounter data with.
 Mr. Horner replied they are in the process of consolidating all of the bike/ped data, and yes, that is the goal, to have it in one place so they can see over time how counts have changed.
+Once they have that information pulled together, he does not see an issue with sharing that with the BPPAC.

-Once they have that area, and Mr. Davern will move them every two weeks or so to a different location to see what data they can get in two-week count periods.
+Mr. Schoefmann stated that two EcoCounters are installed in the Drummer Hill mountain bike area, and Mr. Davern will move them every two weeks or so to a different location to see what data they can get in two-week count periods.
 He will let Mr. Davern spearhead this.
-Brief
+Brief discussion continued.